-With all documents being sent by email also benefit applicants and developers providing access to approvals and lodgement of applications at the click of a mouse.
+With all documents being sent by email or downloaded via the internet this will also benefit applicants and developers providing access to approvals and lodgement of applications at the click of a mouse.

 Staff will eventually have access to files on their tablets and will be able to issue inspection results to builders and applicants while out onsite.